List of Bose shelf stereos: Home Speaker Series

 In 2018, Bose introduced its Home Speaker lineup of connected smart speakers, which integrate the same features of its SoundTouch Wi-Fi and Bluetooth enabled speakers for streaming music services, but also include Amazon Alexa and Google Assistant integration and integrated microphones.
 The cases on all Home Speaker models are made from aluminum, and feature touch-sensitive controls on the top of the speakers for virtual assistant activation, microphone on/off, auxiliary input mode, volume, play/pause, Bluetooth, and six preset "stations".

 The Home Speaker 300 is the smallest offering in the Home Speaker Series, featuring smaller drivers (speakers), allowing for excellent sound quality from a single speaker.

 The Home Speaker 500 is the flagship model in the Home Speaker Series, featuring larger drivers (speakers), and more room-filling sound.
-The 500 also features a color LCD display screen that is used strictly for song information (similar to the screens on early Apple iPod models).
+The 500 also features a color LCD that is used strictly for song information (similar to the screens on early Apple iPod models).

-Bose also manufactures a Home Speaker 450 that is essentially identical to the Home Speaker 500, but lacks the integrated LCD display screen.
+Bose also manufactures a Home Speaker 450 that is essentially identical to the Home Speaker 500, but lacks the integrated LCD.